-Bob Young is an experienced advisor and trial lawyer, helping clients navigate complex labor and employment issues and defending employers facing claims in the state and federal courts of Massachusetts and before administrative agencies.
+Bob Young is an experienced advisor and trial lawyer, helping clients navigate complex employment and labor issues and defending employers facing claims in the state and federal courts of Massachusetts and before administrative agencies.
 Bob regularly represents businesses, municipalities, educational institutions and nonprofit organizations of all sizes, as well as high-level executives, in high-exposure claims and disputes involving discrimination and retaliation, non-competition, trade secrets, wage-and-hour and other complex, constantly evolving employment-related issues.

 Clients also turn to Bob for practical, down-to-earth advice outside of the courtroom.
 For example, he counsels clients regarding the negotiation of agreements, medical leaves and accommodation requests, as well as on employee discipline and termination matters.
 In addition, he conducts internal investigations on behalf of clients when employers face alleged harassment, whistleblower and other employee claims.
 “My goal in advising clients,” as Bob describes it, “is to find reliable, big-picture solutions that remove obstacles and allow the focus to return to where it belongs: the business.”